A Whole New Ball Game: Tottenham Hotspur Stadium Raises Bar for Multi-Purpose Venues

-In a landmark agreement between the NFL and a UK football club, the stadium will play host to a minimum of two NFL games each year for the next 10 years, in addition to around 25 Tottenham Hotspur home games per season.
+In a landmark agreement between the NFL and a UK football club, the stadium will play host to a minimum of two NFL games per year for the next 10 years, in addition to around 25 Tottenham Hotspur home games each season.

 “This partnership with the NFL has enabled us to push the boundaries of stadium design,” said Daniel Levy, Chairman of Tottenham Hotspur.
 “It is something that has never been done before anywhere in the world.”

-There are a number of key differences between a typical NFL stadium and UK football stadiums, which presented Populous’ architects with a unique set of challenges to overcome in response to Mr Levy’s vision for the new stadium.
+There are key differences between a typical NFL stadium and UK football stadiums, which created a unique set of challenges for Populous’ architects to overcome in response to Mr Levy’s vision for the new stadium.
 “Our brief was to not only design the perfect atmospheric and authentic home for the club for the next century, but also to revolutionise modern stadium design in creating a stadium where multiple professional football codes could play in a bespoke environment,” explains Christopher Lee, Populous EMEA Managing Director and Project Director for Tottenham Hotspur Stadium.

 The UK’s first two-pitch stadium

 The most significant of these challenges was to provide a suitable playing surface for both sports.
 To do this, Populous collaborated with engineering firm SCX to create a revolutionary new retractable pitch system, which sees the natural turf pitch split into three sections, each weighing more than 3,000 tonnes, before rolling underneath the South Stand to reveal an artificial playing surface several metres underneath.
 Climate control systems and grow lights ensure the grass remains healthy while underneath the stand.